Chapter 10: Four-Eleven-Thirty

 And Tessa could not feel it.

-That was the fact he kept returning to.
-The blackout had lasted thirty seconds and she had not perceived a single one of them.
-Deep in the data — and then the floor, and between those two states, nothing.
+The blackout had lasted thirty seconds and she had not perceived a single one.
+Deep in the data — and then the floor.
+Between those two states, nothing.